haiphucnguyen/haiphucnguyen/README.md

 ---

+### Askimo – AI at Your Command Line
+Alongside FlowInquiry, I’m also building **Askimo**, a powerful, pluggable command-line chat assistant that connects directly with AI models like OpenAI and Ollama.

+**Askimo highlights:**
+💬 Real-time streaming chat right in your terminal
+🔌 Extensible plugin system for custom commands and providers
+⚡ Native binary builds for instant startup (via GraalVM)
+🛠 Session-based configuration stored locally for seamless workflows
+📜 Supports both interactive REPL mode and pipe execution

+Askimo is built for developers who want the flexibility of AI tools without leaving the terminal.

+---

+Both projects reflect my passion for building practical, developer-friendly tools:
+- **FlowInquiry** helps teams manage projects with clarity and control.
+- **Askimo** brings the power of AI into everyday developer workflows.

+---

 ## 💼 About Me

 - 🧱 Experienced enterprise architect with a strong focus on system design, scalability, and maintainability